 Day 29- Then there was Ruth (Matthew 1:5).
 She was a virtuous woman herself but her race was accursed.
 She was from Moab and had married an Israelite.
-The Moabites were excluded from the congregation : Deuteronomy 23:3 and then finally destroyed.
-2 Chronicles 20:22
+The Moabites were excluded from the congregation:

-Day 30- Finally there is Bathsheba (the wife of Uriah)- Matthew 1:6.
-She was a partner in King David's sin.
+Day 30- Finally there is Bathsheba (Matthew 1:6) who was a partner in King David's sin.

 2 Samuel 11: 1-5

 Day 31- Luke's account differs because he was writing to the Greeks.
-His purpose was to show Jesus as the Man and Savior born of a virgin.
-Luke traces Mary's genealogy and not Joseph's because Mary could also trace her lineage to King David.
+His purpose was to show Jesus as the Man and Saviour born of a virgin.
+Luke traces Mary's genealogy because Mary could also trace her lineage to King David.